Identification, Images, & Information

 Identification

 Easily separated from spiders by the broad fusion of the two body segments, so that the body appears to be composed of a singular segment.
-Also, as they do not possess silk glands, harvestmen can't form webs.
-Uniquely among the arachnids fertilization is direct: males possess a penis (also referred to in the literature as pene, aedagus or intermittent organ).
+Harvestmen do not possess silk glands, and can't spin webs.
+Unlike spiders, harvestmen lack venom glands associated with their chelicerae (mouthparts).
+Uniquely among the arachnids fertilization is direct: males of most taxa possess a penis (also referred to in the literature as pene, aedagus or intromittent organ).

 Range